jandecaluwe/urubu/doc/manual/building.md

 After installation, an `urubu` command will be available.

 If you prefer, you can call the installed package as a script using `python -m urubu`, with the same effect.

 Subcommands
 ===========

-The `urubu` command supports two subcommands:
+The `urubu` command supports two subcommands.
+Run these commands from the top level project directory.

 `build`
 : Build the website.
-Run this from the top level in the project directory.
-The website will be built in the `_build` subdirectory.
+The website will be in the `_build` subdirectory.

 `serve`
 : Start a local webserver to serve the website as you develop it.
 The website will be available at `localhost:8000`.
-Run this command from within the `_build` subdirectory in a separate terminal window, and kill the server when you are done.
+Run this command in a separate terminal window, and kill the server when you are done.

 Development flow
 ================